lazywithclass/project-lamp/website/book/chapter3.markdown

 ```
 Declaring this type dictates the definition of `sumCPS` in two ways:

-1. We must apply the continuation to our base case, `0`.
+1. Since our continuation is acting as an accumulator, we must apply the continuation to our base case, `0`.
 2. We must extend the continuation during the recursive case.

 For `(1)`, we apply a continuation to the value `0`, the original return value of `sum`.
 For `(2)`, we recur normally, while treating our continuation as a form of accumulator.
-Here, we are **not** performing the addition to a set value like in `sumAcc` but are, instead, creating a function that performs the addition under the context of some other computation, `k`.
+Here, we are **not** performing the addition to a set value like in `sumAcc` but are, instead, creating a function that performs the addition under the context of some other computation, `k`, and is eventually applied to `0` when the base case is reached.
 Thus, extending a continuation is synonymous with defining how `sum` *continues* with its *next* computation.
 {% repl_only sumcps#sum :: List Int -> Int
 sum xs = sumCPS xs id
   where